 However even this is not perfect as "your inflation"—the rate at which your costs go up, may not be the same as RPI which is based on the economy as a whole.

 Government bonds from major developed countries, like gilts, are sometimes called "risk-free" assets.
 No investment is truly risk-free but these bonds are probably as close you can get in real life.

-The yields on index linked gilts is used by investment professionals as a benchmark for many things, because it is the closest thing you can get to a theoretical "risk free yield on top of inflation".
-In theory the expected return on risky assets like shares should be higher than this because of the extra risk involved.
-However remember that just because the expected return is higher doesn't mean it will be every time you invest—that's why they are called risky assets!—but that it should be higher, on average, over a longish period of time.
+The yields on index-linked gilts are used by investment professionals as a benchmark for many things, because it is the closest thing you can get to a theoretical "risk-free yield on top of inflation".
+In theory, the expected return on risky assets like shares should be higher than this because of the extra risk involved.
+However, remember that just because the expected return is higher doesn't mean it will be every time you invest—that's why they are called risky assets!—but that it should be higher, on average, over a longish period of time.